I spent over fifteen years in prison and understand the levels of suffering a person can go through.

 Brent was blessed to use his skills and run prison Governor-endorsed self development classes in Yoga, meditation and Reiki in the prison programs room.

-In prison Brent did a prison-accredited counselling course and spent his days working with inmates to make plans for a better life.
+In prison Brent did a prison-accredited counselling course and spent his days working with inmates on techniques they might employ to better cope in prison and make plans for a prosperous life.
 Brent would often work as a bridge over the phone with couples who were challenged by the dire circumstances they faced.

 Brent understands legal issues, family issues and the myriad of prison issues that will arise throughout a prison sentence.